 This example shows how to enable the Google Tracking feature using the XML playlist.
 Please note that you must set up a Google Analytics account and implement the tracking codes on each page that you want to track.
 We cover the basics of setting up the tracking codes in a webpage, but if you are not familiar with Google Analytics, you should expect to use the Google Help tools to learn more about their system and how it should be implemented (link to Google Analytics).
-This example utilizes a square rotator component (250x250 pixels) without captions and FlashVars are used to pass the path for the XML playlist.
+This example utilizes the default Slideshow (500x300 pixels) with the playlist component, captions, custom controls, and FlashVars are used to pass the path for the XML playlist.

 - Set the "googleTracking" parameter to "true" in the XML - link to example.

 - Add <gtimpressions> and <gtclicks> nodes to the XML.
 For example, if your XML nodes read: